Patrice Rushen

-Patrice Louise Rushen (born September 30, 1954) is an American jazz pianist and R&B singer.
-She is also a composer, record producer, multi-instrumentalist, songwriter, and music director.
+Patrice Louise Rushen (born September 30, 1954) is an American jazz pianist, R&B singer, record producer, multi-instrumentalist, songwriter, and music director.

-Her 1982 single "Forget Me Nots" received a Grammy Award nomination for Best Female R&B Vocal Performance.
-The instrumental "Number One" from her album Straight from the Heart earned an additional Grammy nomination for best instrumental.
-Her 12th album Signature also received a Grammy nomination for best instrumental in 1998.
+At the 25th Annual Grammy Awards, her 1982 single, "Forget Me Nots", received a nomination for Best Female R&B Vocal Performance, while her instrumental song, "Number One" was nominated Best R&B Instrumental; both songs were from her seventh studio album, Straight from the Heart (1982).

-Rushen also serves as an ambassador for artistry in education at the Berklee College of Music and the chair of the popular music program at the USC Thornton School of Music.
+Since 2008, Rushen has served as an ambassador for artistry in education at the Berklee College of Music, and the chair of the popular music program at the USC Thornton School of Music since 2014.

 Biography

 Rushen is the elder of two daughters born to Allen and Ruth Rushen (former Director of California Department of Corrections).
 Patrice was three years old when she began playing the piano, and by the time she was six, she was giving classical recitals.
 In her teens, she attended Locke High School and later earned a degree in music from the University of Southern California.

 After winning a competition at the age of 17 that enabled her to perform with her band at the Monterey Jazz Festival, Rushen signed with the Prestige label, releasing three albums with them – Prelusion (1974), Before the Dawn (1975), and Shout It Out (1977).
 In 1978, when she was 23, she began recording with Elektra.

 Rushen married Marc St. Louis, a concert tour manager and live show production specialist, in 1986.
 They have one son, Cameron and one daughter named Jadyn.
 The name of her publishing company, Baby fingers Inc., is pulled from her nickname Babyfingers for her tiny hands.
 In 2005, Rushen received an honorary doctorate of Music degree from Berklee College of Music.
 She is the chair of popular music at USC and the ambassador of artistry in Education at the Berklee College of Music.
 She has served as the film composer for numerous movies, television shows and documentaries.
 She has been a member of jazz fusion band CAB, The Meeting (GRP Records) with Ndugu Chancler, Alphonso Johnson and Ernie Watts.
-Rushen is also a music director, having worked on various television events as well as Janet Jackson's world tour 'Janet'.
+Rushen is also a music director, having worked on various television events as well as Janet Jackson's second concert tour Janet World Tour.

-Her song "Hang It Up" was featured on the 2005 video game Fahrenheit.